Hackers Rest

 3

-Statement Implementation
+Break Statement Implementation

 The break statement is used to alter the flow of control inside loops within any programming language.
 The break statement is normally used in looping constructs and is used to cause immediate termination of the innermost enclosing loop.

-The Batch Script language does not have a direct ‘for’ statement which does a break but this can be implemented by using labels.
-The following diagram shows the diagrammatic explanation of the break statement implementation in Batch Script.
+The Batch Script language does not have a direct 'for' statement which does a break but this can be implemented by using labels.
+The following example shows the diagrammatic explanation of the break statement implementation in Batch Script.

 Example